How to find investment for your start-up

 Angel investors can offer a significant source of growth capital funding, particularly at the pre-seed and seed stage, often before VCs invest.
 It can be a quick source of capital, however, you might need many of them to fulfil your investment round.

-Angels investors are likely to be the very first private investors into start-ups, but despite being so important to the landscape and UK economy, they are hard to be found.
+Angel investors are likely to be the very first private investors in start-ups, but despite being so important to the landscape and UK economy, they are hard to find.
 The majority of them don’t actively market themselves.
-To optimize your time during fundraising when looking for angel investors, apply for Advance Assurance for EIS/SEIS in advance.
+To optimize your time while fundraising when looking for angel investors, apply for Advance Assurance for EIS/SEIS beforehand.
 Our team of experts can support you with all the administrative hassle.

 VC funds

 VC investment is normally sought by the later stage scale-ups – Series A, B and later.
-It allows them to raise large sums of funds, accelerate growth and boost their profile.
+It allows them to raise large sums of money, accelerate growth and boost their profile.

 It is a very time-consuming process and requires a lot of preparation before reaching out to VCs but stay positive – the number of VC funds out there is more than ever!

-Most VC funds have some form of strategy, either by the sectors they invest in and/or the strategy (i.e. pre-seed, seed, Series A etc.).
+Most VC funds have some form of strategy, for example they will invest in specific sectors or stage (i.e. pre-seed, seed, Series A etc.).
 Before going down this route, you need to consider the fundamentals of whether the VC path is right for you and your company.
 Read our previous blog on how investors operate to find out what to expect.

 The information available on this page is of a general nature and is not intended to provide specific advice to any individuals or entities.
 We work hard to ensure this information is accurate at the time of publishing, although there is no guarantee that such information is accurate at the time you read this.
 We recommend individuals and companies seek professional advice on their circumstances and matters.